Engaging with relevant workplace parties

 At the end of this session, participants should be able to:

-- Describe why physicians should engage with workplace parties
+- Describe why health care practitioners should engage with workplace parties

-- Explain when physicians should engage with workplace parties
+- Explain when health care practitioners should engage with workplace parties

-- Describe how physicians might engage with workplace parties
+- Describe how health care practitioners might engage with workplace parties

 Sol Sax has been an occupational physician for over 40 years.
 He has been the Chief Physician for Canadian companies, including Wellpoint/Oncidium Health, Ontario Hydro, CBC and Kinross Gold, as well as Canadian regional medical director/consultant for several multinationals, including GE, GSK, Vale mining, Boeing, ThermoFisher Scientific, and Teva pharmaceuticals..
 He has been a Medical Consultant to the Ontario Workplace Safety and Insurance Board, Atomic Energy Control Board and been involved in many international committees, task forces and advisory boards.